UPDATED 5/2/2017: Story adds a statement from Acadia Superintendent Kevin Schneider.

 In 2016, 77 parks set new records for annual recreation visits, and four parks received more than 10 million recreation visits.The NPS Centennial, the NPS Find Your Park marketing campaign, and good travel weather contributed to this record setting visitation, the report said.

 The NPS counts visits as the number of individuals who enter the park each day.
-For example, a family of four taking a week-long vacation to Acadia and staying at a motel outside of the park would be counted as 28 visits, or four individuals who enter the park on seven different days.
+For example, a family of four taking a week-long vacation to Acadia and staying at a motel outside of the park – similar to staying somewhere similar to these Holgates holiday parks near the Lake District – would be counted as 28 visits, or four individuals who enter the park on seven different days.
 A different family of four, also taking a week-long vacation to Acadia but staying within the park, would be counted as four visits, or four individuals who enter the park on a single day and then stay within the park for the remainder of their trip, according to the report.

 The National Park Service began the refined visitor spending effects analysis model in 2012.